rajwinderb/my-first-remote-repo/README.md

 But now it *is* on GitHub as a remote repository!

-And it stays up to date with my local repository :)
+And it stays up to date with my local repository, branches and all :)